sanderfrenken/MSKTiled/README.md

 ]
 ```

 Moreover, we need to inject the `minimumCameraScale`.
-This will instruct MSKTiled how far you enable the user to zoom in to the map.

-A lower value corresponds with a deeper zoom allowance.
+This will instruct MSKTiled how far you enable the user to zoom in to the map, a lower value corresponds with an increase in zoom allowance.

 The complete initialiser will now look like this: